2025

 In our test cell, the robot successfully completed sequences of bed loading, part removal, filament loading, and unloading — all without human intervention.
 This confirmed that material changes can be automated with the same consistency as plate handling.

 The achievement marks an important step forward, but not the endpoint.
-The next integration will connect these containers with a vertical lift module, enabling centralized material storage and farm-wide orchestration.
+The next integration connects these containers with a vertical lift module, enabling centralized material storage and farm-wide orchestration.
 Together, these systems move additive manufacturing closer to true lights-out scalability, where production flow is limited by machine capacity rather than operator availability.

 We’re continuing to expand these capabilities across our print farm.
 If you’d like to discuss how automated filament management could apply to your operation, let’s connect.